SengMinYoun/sengminyoun.github.io/_pages/aboutme.md

 <p>
 Hi!
 I was born in Korea, but I grew up mostly in Hong Kong.
-I have been studying data science and machine learning since 2022.
-Though I am currently a first lieutenant in the Republic of Korea Army, I would like to work at a Big Data/Machine Learning laboratory upon being discharged next year.
+Though I am currently a first lieutenant in the Republic of Korea Army, I would like to work as a software engineer in the future.
 </p>

 <p>